hashicorp/terraform-provider-azurerm/website/docs/r/netapp_account.html.markdown

 * `domain` - (Required) The name of the Active Directory domain.

 * `smb_server_name` - (Required) The NetBIOS name which should be used for the NetApp SMB Server, which will be registered as a computer account in the AD and used to mount volumes.
+This value is the prefix that will be applied to the final generated machine name in Active Directory.

 * `username` - (Required) The Username of Active Directory Domain Administrator.

 * `password` - (Required) The password associated with the `username`.

-* `organizational_unit` - (Optional) The Organizational Unit (OU) within the Windows Active Directory where machines will be created.
+* `organizational_unit` - (Optional) The Organizational Unit (OU) within Active Directory where machines will be created.
 If blank, defaults to `CN=Computers`.

 * `site_name` - (Optional) The Active Directory site the service will limit Domain Controller discovery to.
 If blank, defaults to `Default-First-Site-Name`.